vmware/vic-product/docs/user_doc/vic_app_dev/deploy_multiple_docker_compose.md

 Given that VIC is designed to be an enterprise runtime and has unique isolation characteristics applied to the containers it deploys, a Docker Compose script downloaded from the web may not work without modification.

-This is partly a question of functional completeness of VIC engine docker API support and partly a question of its inherent design.
-There are some highly detailed technical sections in the documentation highlighting all of the capabilities VIC engine currently supports, but here is a high-level summary of topics discussed in more detail above:
+This is partly a question of functional completeness of vSphere Integrated Containers Engine docker API support and partly a question of its inherent design.
+There are some highly detailed technical sections in the documentation highlighting all of the capabilities vSphere Integrated Containers Engine currently supports, but here is a high-level summary of topics discussed in more detail above:

-- VIC engine supports version 2 of the Compose File format.
+- vSphere Integrated Containers Engine supports version 2 of the Compose File format.
-- VIC engine has no native build support.
+- vSphere Integrated Containers Engine has no native build support.
 - VIC containers take time to boot and thus may exhibit timing related issues.
 Eg. You may need to set `COMPOSE_HTTP_TIMEOUT` to a higher value than the default.
 - VIC containers have no notion of local read-write shared storage.